abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Problem Situation: change this program to include the final modifier
 - Research what final modifiers are
 - Add them to this Program (see <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Many%20Ball/Star_Final">Click Here for Star_Final</a>)
+  - CAUTION: only one variable is changed, happy looking :)
 - Add them to all future programs

 Research Questions